Facilitating Learning: Online and In-Person + IFC-LPI TPMA Certification

 - attend at least 80% of the "Facilitating Learning: Online and In-Person" course, and

 - complete all course assignments.

-The attendance fee covers the cost of participation (USD 350) as well as the assessment and the LPI fee (USD 300) to be paid for the certificate in case the assessment score is "Pass" or more.
-If participants choose to pay for participation and the assessment/certification fee upfront, the total fee will be reduced to USD 600.
+The course fee of $350 covers the cost of participation as well as the assessment and the LPI fee to be paid for the certificate in case the assessment score is "Pass" or more.

 How do I make further inquiries?

 For further clarifications and questions, kindly send an email to the presenter at firstname.lastname@example.org or email@example.com